“Her prediction… was correct?”

 I found myself following them, thinking about ways to ask if they knew me or what was going on.

-The girl continued to talk, “Seriously, why did we come here?
-This is the right place right?”
+The girl continued to ramble, “Seriously, why did we come here?
+This is the right place, right?”

 “How would we know?” said the boy, “Do we look like province dictionaries?” he said sarcastically.

 She sighed, “Let’s just get to the drop point and find out.”

 We weaved through the cave and I followed behind these two strangers, still unaware of what I should do.

 A beam of light shone through a small hole in the wall.
 I glanced through it as we passed by and my eyes widened.
 It was Kiko and Rei standing beside a pool of green liquid.
 I quickly did a double take back to the small hole but they were gone.
 This was apparently at the center of the mountain where light poured from the hole in the rock ceiling, but I couldn’t see them anymore.